 - I want Mazda to extend the range of its volunteer cleanup activities because there are some littered streets and areas that are not covered by the Company's cleanup activities.

 At a Nishinoura Neighborhood Association Council meeting, Mazda introduced environmental protection efforts by the Hofu Plant to the neighborhood association presidents and female managers of the Nishinoura district, and asked the participants to answer a questionnaire survey regarding the impact of the Hofu Plant on the local community.
-In the survey, a problem was pointed out regarding some bike commuters of Mazda riding with no front light on at night.
+In the survey, a problem was pointed out regarding some bicycle commuters of Mazda riding with no front light on at night.
 The Company worked together with other companies to address this issue.

 As in past years, Mazda also participated in the meeting of neighborhood association presidents of the Nishinoura district, and shared environmental protection efforts by the Hofu Plant with them to further Mazda's understanding.